 Matous Michal was appointed to the second violin section of the Chicago Symphony Orchestra (CSO) by Maestro Riccardo Muti in 2016.
 Prior to that he was a member of the first violin section in the Grant Park Orchestra.
 Michal received praise from The New York Times as “terrific throughout the program” for an appearance as the concertmaster of the Manhattan School of Music (MSM) Symphony Orchestra in Richard Strauss’ Ein Heldenleben.

-Originally from the Czech Republic, Matous began his violin studies at the age of four under the tutelage of his father Ladislav Michal.
-At age fourteen Matous made his solo debut as a result of winning the Dubai International Competition for Young Virtuosos performing the Paganini Violin Concerto No. 1 with the Symphonic Orchestra of P.I.
+Originally from the Czech Republic, Michal began his violin studies at the age of four under his father Ladislav Michal.
+At age 14 Matous made his solo debut as a result of winning the Dubai International Competition for Young Virtuosos performing the Paganini Violin Concerto No. 1 with the Symphonic Orchestra of P.I.
 Tchaikovsky Moscow.
-He has won numerous other awards such as the Grand Prize winner and a prize for the best interpretation of the 20th century piece at the Czech National Competition, EMCY Art for Music Artist of the Year and Edition Barenreiter Prize at the Kocian Violin Competition among others.
+Since then he has won numerous other awards.

-Matous joined the CSO alongside his brother in February 2016.
+Matous joined the CSO alongside his brother and fellow violinist Simon Michal in February 2016.